Call Center Reporting: The Definitive Guide (2022)

 #1 Compile preliminary reports

-The very first stage of the process is the development of your first-draft, “alpha” reports.
+The very first stage of the process is the development of your first draft, “alpha” reports.
 These will be a bit messy, and justifiably so — you’re gathering a great deal of raw data and attempting to categorize it into distinct (and useful!)
 KPIs.
-Once you’ve complied your data and KPIs you can move onto the next step.
+Once you’ve compiled your data and KPIs, you can move on to the next step.

 #2 Double-check your numbers